How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 1. Introductions

-• Warm, personable, respectful
+• warm, personable, respectful

-• Use titles
+• using titles is valued

 2. Scheduling meetings